FrankwaP/mixxx-utils/README.md

 # mixxx-utils

 This repo offers tools that I use with [Mixxx](https://github.com/mixxxdj/mixxx) and its database.

+They work on Linux.
+For Windows there might be a few adaptations needed to make it work… I can totally do it, but unless someone shows an interest, I'm going to play the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) card :-)

 ## Python tools